nbubna/trigger/README.md

 [dev]: https://raw.github.com/nbubna/trigger/master/dist/trigger.js
 [npm]: https://npmjs.org/package/trigger

-### Bad: Meaningless Events
+#### Meaningless Events Are Lame
-You may have noticed that events like 'click' and 'keyup' are meaningless in regards to your application's logic, but i bet you still register listeners for them in your application's code.
+Events like 'click' and 'keyup' are meaningless to the models and logic of most applications, but i bet you still register listeners for them in your application's code.
+This is lame.

-What application code actually needs to know is when a particular event means (e.g. 'save', 'delete', 'next', etc).
+Your application code only needs to know what a particular event means (e.g. 'save', 'delete', 'next', etc).
 Cluttering your javascript with browser implementation terms like 'click' only make your code less readable and harder to test.
-Your javascript should ideally only be registering listeners for events that are meaningful (i.e. custom events) to your application.
+Your app's ideal javascript would only register listeners for events that are meaningful to your specific application (i.e. custom events).

-### Awesome: Declarative Application Events
+### Declarative Application Events Are Awesome!
-Add trigger.js to your page, then simply declare what 'click' means right there on your element:
+Add trigger.js to your page, then simply declare what 'click' means right there on your elements:
 ```html
 <button click="save">Save</button>
 ```
-When the user "clicks" it (or hits 'Enter' while focused), a 'save' event is automatically created triggered on the element.
+When the user "clicks" it, a 'save' event is automatically created and dispatched on the element.
-Your javascript never needs to listen for a click event again.
+Your application never needs to listen for a click event again.

 If translating "click" events is not enough for you, you can add other native events as additional triggers: